savoirfairelinux/monitoring-tools/packs/windows-system-collectd/README.rst

 sfl-windows-system-collectd
 ===========================

-Shinken configuration pack for windows-system-collectd
+Passive check for Windows using collectd